How to set Raw Defaults

 Let’s assume you have followed the above and set your just loaded Preset as raw default (how to do that is explained in Part 3 below).
 Of course you want to test your work and import a few raw files – only to find out that one of the configured settings was not correctly specified.
 Well, no worries: just update the XMP file, re-import and all should be fine.
 Right?

 Not quite.
 Re-import an XMP file where the difference with the previous version is a different value of one element, and Lightroom tells the user that it’s “Unable to import presets” because “All items were already imported.”
 (See figure 8.)
-The popup containing this information is labeled Warning but in fact it’s handled as an Error because the updated setting is not processed.
+The popup containing this information is labeled Warning but in fact the situation is handled as an Error because the updated setting is not processed.

 Figure 8.
 Unjust warning